We have a small manufacturing unit with about 30 employees, including daily wage workers and technical/administrative staff.

 From India, Bangalore

 While terminating an employee, it should not be the on-spot termination.
-But you have to follow steps of progressive discipline.
+You have to follow steps of progressive discipline.

 Thanks,